b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sc(s)
 ```

-But you cannot assign a different type to variable than the one you declared (you must keep your promises).
+But you cannot assign a different type to a variable than the one you declared (you must keep your promises).
 Look at the code below.

 This is OK